Happy dog in Malaysia

 7 Days Maximum validity of the health certificate before departure.

-100% ISO compliance needed for the microchip.
+100% ISO compliance required for the microchip.

 ISO Identification

-• • Implantation before rabies vaccination
+• • Implanted before the rabies vaccination

-• • Reading verified by the veterinarian
+• • Scan verified by the vet

 Vaccinations & Health